Charlotte Talks: American Democracy Is Struggling. How Can We Fix It?

 From the coronavirus pandemic to reckoning with systemic racism, America is facing multiple crises, all during an election year.
 Author David Litt argues the only way to truly resolve these conflicts is to revitalize our democracy from the ground up.

 Some of our current struggles are obvious.
-During Georgia’s primary, voters waited up to four hours as brand-new voting equipment malfunctioned.
+During Georgia’s primary just a few weeks ago, voters waited up to four hours as brand-new voting equipment malfunctioned.
 And between 2012 and 2016, Georgia purged 1.5 million voters from its rolls.

 Meanwhile polls show a majority of Americans want gun reform, action on climate change and a more effective response to the coronavirus, but Congress has done little to implement change.